-References to “products” or “services” include the provision by Bupa of residential care and accommodation, residential rehabilitation services, retirement villages, medical alarms and any other healthcare related product or service offered by Bupa from time to time.
+References to “products” or “services” include the provision by Bupa of residential care and accommodation, retirement villages and any other healthcare related product or service offered by Bupa from time to time.

 ‘You’, ‘your’ and ‘customer’ refers to current, former or prospective residents, patients or customers of Bupa and includes their representatives.

-When you become a customer or resident, or make an enquiry about our products or services, supplying products or services to us or interacting with us you agree to us handling your personal information (including any use or disclosure) as outlined in this policy.
+By making an enquiry about our products or services, supplying products or services to us or interacting with us you agree to us handling your personal information (including any use or disclosure) as outlined in this policy.
 We may change this policy from time to time by making the updated version of this policy available at bupa.co.nz/privacy.

-This policy applies to you in addition to any agreement, terms or condition applicable to the Bupa products and services that you obtain from us, products or services you supply to us or any other contractual arrangement or understanding.
+This policy applies to you in addition to any terms applicable to the Bupa products and services that you obtain from us, products or services you supply to us or any other contractual arrangement or understanding.

-Applicable Privacy Laws means the Privacy Act 1993 and Health Information Privacy Code 1994.
+applicable privacy laws mean the Privacy Act 2020 and Health Information Privacy Code 2020.

-Consent means your permission.
+consent means your permission.
 Your consent can be express or implied.
 Express consent can be written (e.g. when you sign a form or send us correspondence) or verbal (e.g. when you give us your permission over the phone or in face-to-face conversations).
 Your consent will be implied when we can reasonably form a conclusion (for instance, from our pre-existing relationship with you or where you contact us) that you have given consent by either taking action or deciding not to take action.

 3. Information we collect